daria87/intent_classification_llms/README.md

-# ORCAS-I vs LLMs project
+# Weak supervision vs LLMs for intent classification

 This package serves as basis for the paper "n a Few Words: Comparing Weak Supervision and LLMs for Short Query Intent Classification"